UNIBASE

 extra – extra backups from –extra flag

-In each of these directories a directory for the backup date is created to hold the backup. eg a backup date 1 December 1970 would have the date 19701201 and application source would be stored in /ubBackup/_APPS/19701201/
+In each of these directories, ubBackup creates a directory named with the backup date format YYYYMMDD.
+This directory holds the backup.
+For example, a backup date of 1 December 1970 creates the directory 19701201, and ubBackup stores application source in /ubBackup/_APPS/19701201/.1201/

 FLAGS